adultdate/filament-calendar/README.md

 ### Dates Set

-When the date range of the calendar was originally set or changed by clicking the previous/next buttons, changing the view, manipulating the current date via the API, etc. a Dates Set event is triggered.
+When the date range of the filament-calendar was originally set or changed by clicking the previous/next buttons, changing the view, manipulating the current date via the API, etc. a Dates Set event is triggered.

 To handle the Dates Set callback, first enable it by overriding the `datesSetEnabled` property: